Trump impeachment trial starts in US Senate | DW | 09.02.2021

-Former US President Donald Trump has been accused of inciting the Capitol riot.
+Former US President Donald Trump is accused of inciting the Capitol riot on January 6.
 US lawmakers are beginning his second impeachment trial by debating whether a former president can even be tried in the first place.

 The second impeachment trial of former US President Donald Trump began Tuesday with an opening prayer ahead of a debate over whether the US Constitution allows an ex-president to be tried by the Senate.